Issue No. 37 · Autumn Quarter

 What to do about it on Monday

-If you're the one running the gun on field repairs: preheat the plate.
-If you're the one signing off: ask for the repair log and don't accept "it's fine" from a foreman who wasn't there.
-If you're the one writing the spec: require post-weld hardness on any field repair over 3/8".
+If you're the one signing off: ask for the repair log and don't accept "it's fine" from a foreman who wasn't there when the arc struck.
+A field repair without a written WPS addendum is, legally speaking, an unknown.

 The samples